BayatGames/Support/README.md

 ## Join Us

-Join our communityies to get support and feedback from our Commnity.
+Join our Community to get support and feedback:

 - [Join our Discord Server](https://discord.gg/HWMqD7T)
 - [Join our Slack Team](https://publicslack.com/slacks/bayatgames/invites/new)